daehee87/lab/web/_pages/home.md

   </a>
 </div>

-To this end, we analyze system software and develope fuzzing/reverse-engineering platform for finding security-bugs (see [Research](research)).
+To this end, we analyze system software and develop fuzzing/reverse-engineering platform for finding security bugs (see [Research](research)).
-The lab activities are mainly categorized in two folds: (i) software development/hacking for government project, (ii) academic paper writing for journal/conference publication.
+We work closely with government agencies such as ETRI/NSR.
 Also, we play CTF/Wargame just for fun.

 **Recommended Wargame List**
  - [pwnable.kr](https://pwnable.kr)